Documentation

 • Use Import Playlist for M3U, M3U8, PLS, and XSPF playlist files.

-• Export playlists with Export M3U8 or Export XSPF.
+• Open an individual playlist and export it with Export M3U8 or Export XSPF.

 When importing, EffeTune previews how many playlist entries match tracks in the current library.
 Unmatched entries are kept as unresolved items when possible, so they can be resolved later after adding or reconnecting the matching folder.